Orioles vs. Blue Jays MLB Betting Odds, Trends & Prediction

 Orioles vs. Blue Jays MLB Betting Trends

-The total has gone UNDER in 4 of Toronto’s last 5 games against an opponent in the American League East Division
+Over/Under has gone OVER in 5 of Toronto’s last 7 games at home

-Over/Under has gone OVER in 8 of Baltimore’s last 11 games played in June
+The total has gone OVER in 9 of Baltimore’s last 12 games played in June

-The total has gone UNDER in 5 of Toronto’s last 7 games played on a Monday
+The total has gone UNDER in 5 of Toronto’s last 7 games when playing as the underdog

 Orioles vs. Blue Jays MLB BETTING PREDICTION

 Take Baltimore.
-The Orioles are 8-2 in their last 10 games overall, are 12-5 in their last 17 road games and are 26-9 in their last 35 games when facing a division rival.
-On the other side, the Blue Jays are just 4-11 in their last 15 games versus Baltimore and have dropped seven out of their last eight home games versus Baltimore as well.
+The Orioles are 9-2 in their last 11 games overall, are 16-6 in their last 22 road games and are 10-2 in their last 12 games when facing an opponent from the American League.
+On the other side, the Blue Jays are just 4-12 in their last 16 meetings with the Orioles, are 4-11 in their last 15 home games against Baltimore and are 2-5 in their last seven divisional matchups.